remix-run/remix/docs/tutorials/blog.md

 <docs-info>Did you notice that the `to` prop is just "admin" and it linked to `/posts/admin`?
 With Remix, you get relative links.</docs-info>

-💿 Create an admin route within the `posts` directory:
+💿 Create an admin route at `app/routes/posts.admin.tsx`:

 ```sh
 touch app/routes/posts.admin.tsx